Adityashar/Sanskrit-Machine-Translation/README.md

 ### Project Update
 ---
 ##### The Project is completed by implementing Machine Translation in two ways :
-1. Supervised MT : Through Transformers
+1. NMT Through Transformers
-2. Unsupervised MT : Through Dual Learning
+2. NMT through Transfer Learning

+## 1. For Transfer Learning

 ### Installation